 - Digit will analyze your spending and income patterns so it can figure out exactly how much you can afford to save every day

-And just like that, making extra monthly payments on your debt without having to worry about it, is a lot easier.
+And just like that, saving money towards extra monthly payments is a lot easier.
 Digit does the hard work for you.
 You’ll be amazed just how much faster you’ll be able to pay down your debt when use Digit to make it a priority.Try Digit for free for 30 days so you can challenge yourself to this.

 6. Get A Side Hustle To Up Your Monthly Income